scipy/scipy/doc/source/tutorial/stats/resampling.rst

 simple Monte Carlo approach was more accurate than the normal approximation.
 This is not uncommon: when an exact answer is unknown, often a computational approximation is more accurate than an analytical approximation.
-Also, it’s easy for demons to invent questions for which analytical approximations (let alone exact answers) are unavailable.
+Also, it's easy for demons to invent questions for which analytical approximations (let alone exact answers) are unavailable.
 In such cases, a computational approach is the only way to go.

-Although it’s best to use an exact approach when it’s available, learning to use computational statistics techniques can improve the accuracy of `scipy.stats` features that rely on analytical approximations, dramatically extend your statistical analysis
+Although it's best to use an exact approach when it's available, learning to use computational statistics techniques can improve the accuracy of `scipy.stats` features that rely on analytical approximations, dramatically extend your statistical analysis